Flavonoids bring clear benefits, but direct antioxidant effects may not be the primary reason

 Some surprising conclusions about the ways in which food-borne antioxidants benefit the human body—and don't—come to us from a surprising source.

-Researchers from Oregon State University's Linus Pauling Institute are leaders in the study of antioxidants, as you’d expect from an organization inspired by the late Nobel-winning chemist, who was an insistent advocate for vitamin C and other antioxidants.
+Researchers from Oregon State University's Linus Pauling Institute often focus on antioxidants, as you'd expect from an organization inspired by the late Nobel-winning chemist, who was an insistent — but sadly mistaken — advocate for vitamin C and other antioxidants.

 Flavonoids are potent polyphenol-type antioxidants found in fruit, vegetables, coffee, tea and chocolate.